"Bee Part of the Hive"

 - Operates the Honey Queen Program to promote honey and to provide beekeepers across the state with a resource person who can assist them in promoting honey in their local areas.

-- Members are eligible for reduced rates of 25% off subscriptions to the leading U.S. Bee magazines including, Speedy Bee, American Bee Journal, Gleanings in Bee Culture and The Small Beekeepers’ Journal.
+- Members are eligible for a reduced rate off subscriptions to American Bee Journal.

 - Promotional materials such as leaflets on bees and honey, recipe brooklets, patches, decals, Honey Queen brochures, etc. are made available from time to time for members for free or at cost.